Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 # chmod +x /usr/sbin/linstor-gateway

-📝 Note: As with DRBD and LINSTOR, this tool is also available from LINBIT’s repositories for customers with a support subscription.
-We recommend using these packages for production environments.
+📝 NOTE: As with DRBD and LINSTOR, LINSTOR Gateway is also available from LINBIT’s repositories for customers with a support subscription.
+Users in production and enterprise environments should install LINBIT software using prebuilt packages from the official repositories.

 LINSTOR Gateway has a server component which needs to be running in the background.
 You will use the following systemd service to accomplish that task: